Residency and Installation in Monaco and the French Riviera

 Choose the long-stay route before the property plan starts dictating the move

 France works best as a relocation project when the visa route is chosen early enough to support housing, banking, and timing decisions.
-Use this page to clarify the route before the household becomes overcommitted to a property-led narrative.
+Use this page to clarify the route first, then let the administrative timeline page shape the sequencing of the move.

 Use this next